Phnom Penh in 3 Days

 Walk along the Mekong

-We stayed at the Plantation Urban Resort.
+We stayed at the Plantation Urban Resort & Spa.
 It’s a beautiful hotel built around a garden courtyard – like a calm oasis in the middle of a bustling city.
-It’s also conveniently located.
-Our colonial style room overlooked a huge pool surrounded by greenery and was just what we needed after the heat of the city.
+It’s also very conveniently located.
+Our colonial style room overlooked a huge pool surrounded by greenery.
+It was most welcome after the heat of the city.
 Phnom Penh is very hot and humid, so if you can afford it, I would definitely recommend splurging a little and choosing a hotel with a pool!

 Room at Plantation Urban Resort